 You can offer a humid hide near shedding time.
 Any burrow will likely be more humid as well.
 Sphagnum moss or coconut fiber placed in a hide and made a bit damp works very well for a humid hide.

-If you have a bioactive enclosure, you just need to keep the door clean and scoop out any waste.
-The clean up insects and isopods will take care of anything you miss.
+If you have a bioactive enclosure, you just need to clean the door and scoop out any waste.
+The clean-up insects and isopods will take care of anything you miss.

-For a typical enclosure, you will need to check for any waste daily and remove it.
+You will need to check for any waste daily for a typical enclosure and remove it.
 Replace any substrate you remove.
 You should also take the time to check the humidity and temperatures.